spoge/text-adventure/README.md

 ## Chapter Editor

-The repository includes a local editor for working with the JSON files in `public/game/`.
+There is a local editor for working with the json files in `public/game/`.

 Start it with: